An empirical determination of the Cosmic Shoreline

 \section{Abstract}

-{The Cosmic Shoreline concept was introduced as a way to separate planets with and without atmosphere, based on the relationship between the cumulative instellation and the escape velocity observed in the Solar System.
-The exoplanet community has tried to refine the way we understand the cosmic shoreline in order to provide a consistent tool for establishing the hierarchy for exoplanet observations.
-This is particularly relevant when trying to unveil small exoplanet atmospheres with the JWST or the upcoming ELTs.
-Here, our goal is to use an empirical approach to refine the Cosmic Shoreline concept.
-In particular, we used the data provided by the ExoAtmospheres database, using the largest available sample of exoplanets with confirmed atmospheric detections, and the NASA Exoplanet Archive, along with solar system data.
-We reconcile limitations in the classical shoreline definition by anchoring our Empirical Cosmic Shoreline (ECS) to both Mars and the irradiated super-Earth 55 Cnc e.
-The resulting relation exhibits a significantly steeper slope than previously theorized.
-Notably, it aligns with tentative atmospheric detections for planets like GJ 9827 d, L 98-59 d, and Pi Mensae c, while consistently categorising Solar System moons and dwarf planets according to their atmospheric properties.
-Applied to planets orbiting M dwarfs, prime targets for habitable-zone studies, the ECS suggests that a larger fraction retain atmospheres than predicted by classical models when using standard \(I_{\mathrm{XUV}}\) estimates.
-However, incorporating revised XUV fluence histories for low-mass M dwarfs (\(M_* < 0.35\,M_\odot\); Pass et al. 2025) reveals severe atmospheric vulnerability: only seven small planets (\(R \lesssim 1.7\,R_\oplus\)) orbit securely within the retention zone of these stars.
-We finally identify high-priority targets for the JWST Rocky Worlds survey and future ELT observations based on their ECS positioning and Transmission Spectroscopy Metrics.
-Future efforts must focus on expanding the empirical validations of the ECS, particularly through high-precision observations of borderline candidates and systems with well-constrained XUV histories. }
+The cosmic shoreline concept was introduced to separate planets with atmospheres from those without, by relating the cumulative X‑ray and extreme‑ultraviolet (XUV) instellation (integrated over the planet’s lifetime) to the planetary escape velocity, using the Solar System planets to anchor the empirical relation.
+The exoplanet community has since attempted to refine the cosmic shoreline to provide a consistent ranking or prioritisation tool for exoplanet observations – i.e., to quickly identify which small planets are most likely to have retained an atmosphere and therefore merit expensive follow‑up with facilities such as JWST or the upcoming ELTs.
+Here, we use an empirical approach to refine the Cosmic Shoreline concept.
+In particular, we used the data provided by the ExoAtmospheres database, and the NASA Exoplanet Archive, along with solar system data.
+We reconcile limitations in the classical shoreline definition by anchoring our Empirical Exoplanet Cosmic Shoreline (EECS) simultaneously to Mars, GJ 9827 d, L 98–59 d, $\rm GJ~3090~b$, and Pi Mensae c (all having tentative atmospheric detections).
+The EECS exhibits a significantly steeper slope than previously theorized, while consistently categorising Solar System moons and dwarf planets according to their atmospheric properties.
+Applied to planets orbiting M dwarfs, the EECS suggests that a larger fraction retain atmospheres than predicted by classical models, but incorporating revised XUV fluence histories for low-mass M dwarfs reveals severe atmospheric vulnerability.
+We finally identify high-priority targets for the JWST Rocky Worlds survey and future ELTs observations based on their EECS positioning and Transmission/Emission Spectroscopy Metrics.